fossabot/everpl/docs/source/api/streaming_api.rst

 Message Retention
 -----------------

-Message Retention feature allows to keep the last N messages for specific topics until their delivery will be specifically acknowledged by a client.
+Message Retention feature allows to keep the all the last messages for specific topics until their delivery will be specifically acknowledged by a client.

-The number of retained messages is set for each topic individually.
+The server is guarantied to save up to 100 retained messages **per client**.
-So, if you, for example subscribed using a wildcard subscription like ``things/door1/#`` with the number of retained messages set to 2, then there will be a maximum of two retained messages stored for each topic that corresponds to this wildcard: two for ``things/door1/updated``, two for ``things/door1/created`` and two for ``things/door1/deleted``.
+After this limit was reached, the server is allowed to **remove** all the old messages above this limit.
+So please, enable message retention only when you it's really needed.
+And if the client device is expected to go offline for a long period of time - please, remove all unneeded subscriptions that have message retention enabled **before** disconnection.

-The number of retained messages is set on the subscription as described below in `Topic subscriptions`_ section of documentation.
+It's needed to enable message retention explicitly for each topic.

-To enable a message retention, set the number of retained messages to a bigger than zero integer value.
-To disable message retention, this number must be set to ``0`` (zero).
-Negative numbers are forbidden.
-If omitted, the number of retained messages is set to zero.
+To enable message retention, just set a ``retain_messages`` value to ``true`` on topic subscription, as described in `Topic subscriptions`_ section of documentation.

 With the message retention enabled, the client **must** acknowledge the delivery of each message using the following special message: